-HAZARD POTENTIAL CLASSIFICATION ASSESSMENT REPORT METAL CLEANING BASIN POWERTON STATION SEPTEMBER 2021
+ANNUAL HAZARD POTENTIAL CLASSIFICATION ASSESSMENT REPORT POWERTON STATION - METAL CLEANING BASIN AUGUST 2022

-This initial Hazard Potential Classification Assessment Report has been prepared pursuant to the coal combustion residuals (CCR) rule codified in Title 35 of the Illinois Administrative Code, Section 845.440(a) effective as of April 21, 2021, for the Metal Cleaning Basin (Basin) at Powerton Station in Pekin, Illinois (Station).
-The purpose of this project is to perform the hazard potential classification assessment by a licensed professional engineer to document the hazard potential classification as either a Class 1 or a Class 2 surface impoundment including the basis for the determination.
-Civil & Environmental Consultants, Inc. (CEC) completed this hazard potential classification assessment by considering the possible adverse incremental consequences that result from the release of water or stored contents due to failure of the diked section or misoperation of the diked basin or its appurtenances.
+This annual hazard potential classification assessment report has been prepared pursuant to the coal combustion residuals (CCR) rule codified in Title 35 of the Illinois Administrative Code, Section 845.440(a) for the Metal Cleaning Basin (MCB) at Powerton Station in Pekin, Illinois (Station).
+The purpose of this project is to review the hazard potential classification assessment by a licensed professional engineer to document the hazard potential classification as either a Class 1 or a Class 2 surface impoundment including the basis for the determination.
+Civil & Environmental Consultants, Inc. (CEC) completed this hazard potential classification assessment by considering the possible adverse incremental consequences that result from the release of water or stored contents due to failure of the diked section or mis-operation of the diked basin or its appurtenances.
 The hazardous potential classifications considered include either Class 1 or Class 2, defined as follows: